 Filipino law allows murder for spouses caught in the act of adultery.
-It also allows parents to kill caught having sex!
-I saw this amazing headline in the October 12, 2010 newspaper edition of the phil STAR.com.
+It also allows parents to kill guys caught having sex with their daughters!
+I saw this amazing headline in the October 12, 2010 newspaper edition of thephil STAR.com.
 I assure you I am not making this up, and I am not writing this blog under the influence of too many San Miguels or bottles of Red Horse.

 Article 247 states the following: “Any legally married person who, having surprised his spouse in the act of committing sexual intercourse with another person, shall kill any of them or both of them in the act of or immediately thereafter, or shall inflict upon them any serious physical injury, shall suffer the penalty of destierro.
 If he shall inflict upon them physical injuries of any other kind, he shall be exempt from punishment.
 These rules shall be applicable, under the same circumstances, to parents with respect to their daughters under 18 years of age, and their seducer, while the daughters are living with their parents.”